Mother Teresa Biography

 Mother Teresa’s Canonisation

 On September 4, 2016, Mother Teresa was canonised by Pope Francis in St. Peter’s Square in Vatican City amid a gathering of tens of thousands of people, comprising 15 official delegations and 1,500 homeless people hailing from different parts of Italy.
-The canonisation took place only after the Vatican confirmed the Pope Francis having recognised a second miracle (on December 17, 2015) that attributed to Mother Teresa, which involved the recovery of a Brazilian man suffering with multiple brain tumours.
-The canonisation ceremony was broadcast live on the Vatican television channel and also streamed over the Internet.
-In addition to celebration of a special Mass at the Missionaries of Charity in Kolkata, India, even Skopje, the hometown of Mother Teresa got to enjoy a 7-day long celebration of her canonisation.
+The canonisation took place only after the Vatican confirmed the Pope Francis having recognised a second miracle (on December 17, 2015) attributed to Mother Teresa, which involved the recovery of a Brazilian man suffering with multiple brain tumours.
+The canonisation ceremony was broadcast live on the Vatican television channel and also streamed over the internet.
+In addition to celebration of a special Mass at the Missionaries of Charity in present day Kolkata, India, even Skopje, the hometown of Mother Teresa got to enjoy a 7-day long celebration of her canonisation.